Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Isabelle Components for and Predicate Transformers

 In our $\MKA$-based verification components~\cite{afp:vericomp}, program syntax is absent and semantic illusions of program syntax are provided in the concrete program semantics, as outlined in Section~\ref{sec:discrete-store}.
 Consequently, verification conditions for the control structure of programs are generated within the algebra; those for assignments in the concrete store semantics.
 We currently model stores simply as functions from strings representing variables to values of arbitrary type.
 Expressions are simulated by functions from stores to values, as outlined in Section~\ref{sec:discrete-store}; stores with poly-typed values are modelled via sum-types.
 An extension to verification components for hybrid programs is described in the following sections.

-A second component is based on Back and von Wright style predicate transformers~\cite{BackW98}, for which we have built special purpose components with advanced features for orderings and lattices~\cite{afp:order} and for quantales~\cite{afp:quantales}.
+A second component is based on predicate transformers \`a la Back and von Wright~\cite{BackW98}, for which we have built special purpose components with advanced features for orderings and lattices~\cite{afp:order} and for quantales~\cite{afp:quantales}.
 These structures are once again formalised as type classes.
 Predicate transformers, however, are modelled as global functions that may have different source and target types.
 Isabelle's simple type system can infer most general types for definitions.
 These can be associated with predicate transformers by sort constraints; definitions can often be declared in the point-free style of functional programming.
 This makes the formalisation of quantaloids of transformers with partial compositions straightforward.
 Mono-typed transformer algebras are obtained from these via subtyping.
 They are linked with quantales and Kleene algebras by interpretation or instantiation.

-Isabelle's type system is too weak for a deep embedding of general categorical concepts such as monads, but formalising instances such as the powerset monad, its Kleisli category and Eilenberg-Moore algebras is possible and relatively straightforward.
-We have formalised the isomorphisms and dualities between relations, state transformers and the four predicate transformers corresponding to backward and forward boxes and diamonds in this setting, but using these dualities to transfer theorems automatically seems infeasible without writing low-level tactics.
+Isabelle's type system is too weak for a deep embedding of general categorical concepts, but formalising instances such as the powerset monad, its Kleisli category and Eilenberg-Moore algebras is straightforward.
+We have formalised the isomorphisms and dualities between relations, state transformers and the four predicate transformers corresponding to backward and forward boxes and diamonds in this setting.
+Using these dualities to transport theorems automatically requires Isabelle's transfer package, which is ongoing work.

 We have created a second verification component for hybrid systems based on Back and von Wright's approach, using the monadic transformers to obtain a concrete semantics.
 Finally, we have once again restricted the categorical approach to the mono-typed case in a third component.
 Via subtyping we can then show that the categorical transformers form quantales, and more specifically $\MKA$s.
 Everything Isabelle knows about $\MKA$ is then available in this instance.